 The Mustang Rides Again

-Revisiting Applied Micro’s Mustang two years later, we learned that a few things have changed, and use three of them to build a test storage cluster to try Ceph on ARM — doing a little benchmarking while we are at it.
+Revisiting the Mustang board two years later, we learned that a few things have changed, and use three of them to build a test storage cluster to try Ceph on ARM — doing a little benchmarking while we are at it.

 A newer revision of the Mustang EVK X-Gene 1 development board has relocated some of its ports and added a few more capabilities.
 The classic board we discussed at length in a previous blog is now identified with the model number 3PBx, whereas the new ones are part of the 3PCx series.